Investigating the convergence properties of iterative ptychography for atomic-resolution low-dose imaging: Fundamental aspects of electron ptychography

 As the recording consists of Poisson-distributed electron counts \cite{luczka_master_1991,seki_theoretical_2018} determined by the squared modulus of $\tilde{\psi}(\vec{K}_r, \vec{R}_0)$, the phase distribution of the far-field wave is not directly accessible.
-As a consequence, the spatially dependent, interaction-induced, phase shift experienced locally by the electron probe cannot be recovered from a single CBED pattern, except in limited conditions \cite{miao_phase_1998, weierstall_image_2002, martin_practical_2011}.
+As a consequence, the spatially dependent, interaction-induced, phase shift experienced locally by the electron probe cannot be recovered from a single CBED pattern, except in limited conditions \cite{miao_phase_1998, weierstall_image_2002, martin_practical_2011,{morgan_fast_2013}}.
 This is often referred to as the \textit{``phase problem''} \cite{drenth_problem_1975} in optics and electron microscopy and presents a significant challenge, particularly when imaging at low electron doses, as the recorded intensities may be insufficient for unambiguous interpretation using conventional STEM methods.

 Continuing, the specimen transmission function \( O(\vec{r}) \) is given by:

 Here, \( \theta(\vec{r}) \) represents the phase shift induced by the interaction with the specimen and \( M(\vec{r}) \) is an amplitude modulation term.
 Under the POA, it is postulated that the specimen induces changes to the incident electron wave solely in phase.
 Consequently, \( M(\vec{r}) \) can be assigned a constant value of 1, although in practice a lack of perfect coherence or the POA not being perfectly fulfilled will lead to a non-unitary amplitude in the result.
 The integration of the phase shift along the specimen's thickness yields a relationship between \( \theta(\vec{r}) \) and the projected electrostatic potential of the specimen \( V_t(\vec{r}) \) given by: